chathura666/ITHelpDesk/README.md

-#2020/MIT/077___20550774 ITHelpDesk System README
+#2020/MIT/077___20550774 HelpDesk Ticket Management System README

 ## Overview
-The ITHelpDesk system is a web-based ticket management application built using CodeIgniter 4.
+The HelpDesk Ticket Management System is a web-based ticket management application built using CodeIgniter 4.
 It allows users to submit IT support requests and provides a streamlined interface for support staff to manage and respond to those requests.

 ## Prerequisites